-The Deliverable section is made of two main parts, the first deals with the truly description of the kinds of document to be produced in order to provide guidelines for producing them and the second handles the relationships of the work product with the constructs of the system metamodel here managed.
-So in the first part of the section the description on how to produce the work product and an example on the specific notation used are given.
+the first part of the section the description on how to produce the work product and an example on the specific notation used are given.

 This part of the document aims at exhaustively providing all the information for the designer to produce the deliverables.
 In the second part of this section the said relationships are represented in a particular kind of diagram that the authors created by extending SPEM 2.0 [6], namely the work product content diagram.

 The word content let us understand that this diagram aims at having a complete and detailed view on the elements managed during the production of the work product.
 Exactly this diagram collects all the system metamodel constructs that are managed during the enactment of the process fragment and are also reported in the work product, hence the design process input constructs that are not reported in the work product are not shown in this diagram.

-Input constructs are that used by designer for the analysis and for reasoning about the system to be produced.
-Besides information about the type of design actions made on each construct are reported.
-Which design action is made on each metamodel construct is useful for catching various information about the fragment and the resulting work product.
-The list of possible design actions has been identified by analyzing the way of working of designer using a lot of agent oriented design processes and under the hypothesis that each work product production aims at instantiating at least one metamodel construct.
+Input constructs are used by designer for the analysis and for reasoning about the system to be produced.
+In the content diagram we also report information about the type of design actions made on each construct.

+One specific design action is made on each metamodel construct and it is useful for catching various information about the fragment and the resulting work product.
+The list of possible design actions has been identified by analyzing the way of working of designer; we used for that a lot of agent oriented design processes under the hypothesis that each work product production aims at instantiating at least one metamodel construct.

 Instantiating means defining one or more instances of metamodel construct that have to be represented in the work product following one specific notation.
 Often, during the definition of one construct designer needs to consider other constructs already defined in other process fragment and/or to report them in the work product he is producing.
 Another frequent situation is when designer relates one instance of one construct to another one, for instance a generalization among classes, in this case he defines a relationship.

 Finally designer could need to refine constructs by adding information or features to an already defined one, in this case he defines attributes and/or operations for that construct.
 Therefore the possible design actions to be made on system metamodel constructs are:

-define, instantiation of construct (element, relationship, attribute and operation), the label used is \mathbf{D} for all construct except for the relationship in which case it is \mathbf{R} , quote, reporting a construct in the work product, the labels used are Q, QR, QA and QO respectively for element, relationship, attribute and operation.
+- define, instantiation of construct (element, relationship, attribute and operation), the label used is D for all construct except for the relationship in which case it is R, - quote, reporting a construct in the work product, the labels used are Q, QR, QA and QO respectively for element, relationship, attribute and operation.
 Quotation also introduces relationship, hence dependency, with other work products.